HariSekhon/Knowledge-Base/tfenv.md

 # tfenv

-Installs multiple versions of Terraform to `~/.tfenv` in order to maintain compatability with different Terraform code bases.
+Installs multiple versions of Terraform to `~/.tfenv` in order to maintain compatibility with different Terraform code bases.

 Otherwise using a newer globally installed version of Terraform will upgrade the `terraform.tfstate` file and break